Mongavlin Castle

-Mongavlin Castle also known as Mongevlin Castle is a ruined castle on the west bank of the River Foyle, approx 3 km south of St Johnston, County Donegal, Ireland.
-It was once a stronghold of the O'Donnell's, Lords of Tyrconnell.
+Mongavlin Castle, also known as Mongevlin Castle, is a ruined castle on the west bank of the River Foyle, approx 3 km south of St Johnston, a village in the east of County Donegal in Ulster, the northern province in Ireland.
+Mongavlin was once a stronghold of the O'Donnells, Lords of Tyrconnell.

 History

-In the sixteenth century Mongevlin was the chief residence of Ineen Dubh, who was the daughter of James MacDonald, 6th of Dunnyveg, and mother of Red Hugh O'Donnell.
+In the sixteenth century, Mongevlin was the chief residence of Iníon Dubh, who was the daughter of James MacDonald, 6th of Dunnyveg, and mother of Red Hugh O'Donnell.

-The State Paper recording her possession of the castle:
+The State Paper recording her possession of the castle says:

-" From Cul-Mac-Tryan runs a bogg three myles in length to the side of Lough Foyle in the midst of the bog is a standing loughe called Bunaber here at Bunaber dwells O'Donnell's mother (Ineen Dubh M'Donnell).
+"From Cul-Mac-Tryan runs a bogg three myles in length to the side of Lough Foyle in the midst of the bog is a standing loughe called Bunaber here at Bunaber dwells O'Donnell's mother (Ineen Dubh M'Donnell).
 Three miles above Cargan stands a fort called McGevyvelin (Mongivlin) upon the river of Lough Foyle O'Donnell's mother's chief house."
-When Ineen Dubh came to Ireland to marry Aodh mac Maghnusa Ó Domhnaill (Anglicized: Sir Hugh O'Donnell), she brought a force of 100 of the biggest men she could find in Scotland.
+When Ineen Dubh came to Ulster to marry Sir Aodh mac Maghnusa Ó Domhnaill (anglicised as Sir Hugh McManus O'Donnell), she brought a force of 100 of the biggest men she could find in Scotland.
 These soldiers were her bodyguards, 80 of these were of the name Crawford.
-When the O’Donnell's eventually abandoned Mongavlin the Crawford's settled and married in the locality.
+When the O’Donnells eventually abandoned Mongavlin, the Crawfords settled and married in the locality.
 Many of their descendants can still be found in the area to this day.

-In April 1608 following the Flight of the Earls (14 September 1607), Sir Cahir O'Doherty the last Gaelic Lord of Inishowen and rebel leader lays siege to the City of Derry.
-He had been angered that his lands had been confiscated for the plantation of Ulster.
-While Sir Cahir was trying to capture Derry he sent Sir Niall Garve O'Donnell to Lifford castle to repel any attempt by the English to send reinforcements to Derry by the river crossing at Lifford.
-Niall Garve being greedy wanted to be close to the action and have a chance of getting a good share of the spoils when Derry would be sacked.
+In April 1608, following the Flight of the Earls (14 September 1607), Sir Cahir O’Doherty, the last Gaelic Lord of Inishowen and the rebel leader, laid siege to the City of Derry.
+He had been angered that his lands had been confiscated for the Plantation of Ulster.
+While Sir Cahir was trying to capture Derry, he sent Niall Garve O'Donnell to Lifford Castle to repel any attempt by the English Crown to send reinforcements to Derry by the river crossing at Lifford.
+Niall Garve, being greedy, wanted to be close to the action and have a chance of getting a good share of the spoils when Derry would be sacked.
 He instead of going to Lifford went to Mongavlin Castle and evicted Ineen Dubh.
 Here he began plundering the local area and on hearing the news of Niall Garve's actions, Sir Cahir in turn evicted Niall Garve and reinstated Ineen Dubh in Mongavlin.
-Sir Cahir eventually sacks and burns Derry killing the Governor, Sir George Paulet in the process.
+Sir Cahir eventually sacked and burned Derry, killing the Governor, Sir George Paulet, in the process.
 Shortly after this the castle was abandoned due to the in-fighting of the O’Donnell clan.